ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 When you view the Content item details in the Content Tree, you can upload files such as images, videos, PDF documents, and so on.
 This way you can add multiple sub-items without editing the original Content item.
-To do it, on the Content item details screen, in the **Sub-items** top bar, click **Upload** and choose all items that you want to upload.
+To do it, on the Content item details screen, in the **Sub-items** tab, click **Upload** and choose all items that you want to upload.
 When a file is uploaded with multi-file upload, it is automatically stored in a Field of the Content item.

 !!! note